An ongoing series of events dedicated to enhancing grass-fed livestock production

 For questions regarding our GrazeFest series, contact SFA Livestock and Grazing Specialist Kent Solberg at 218.445.7580 or sevenpinesfarm andfence@ gmail.com.

-Registration is now open for SFA’s inaugural Midwest Soil Health Summit, to be held Feb.
-19-20, 2014, at Arrowwood Resort in Alexandria.
+SFA’s second annual Midwest Soil Health Summit, will be held Feb.
+18-19, 2015, at Arrowwood Resort in Alexandria.
 The Summit will convene some of the most innovative farmers and researchers in the Upper Midwest for two days of networking, speakers, panel discussions and breakout sessions – all geared at improving the health of your soil.

 New research finds organic milk healthier than conventional